SilkRose/Pony/archive/pony-planning.md

 - Create a site for reading instead of on GitHub.
 - Add read me construction from data files.
 (Contributors, readings, reviews, etc.)
 - Add data for covers, like what assets were used, and what license applies.
+- Checklist for stories on the site for story and proofreading. (per line?)
 -

 ## Potential Changes: